Peter Meineck: Early life and education

 Peter Meineck was born in Melton Mowbray, England and grew up in New Malden in South West London.
 His mother, Margaret was a primary school teacher and his father David, a builder.
 He has two older siblings.
 He attended Glastonbury Junior School in Morden and Beverley Boys School in New Malden and left at age 16 to pursue a military career culminating in service with the Royal Marines Reserve while at University.
 He earned a BA (Hons) in Ancient World Studies at University College London and a PhD in Classics at the University of Nottingham.

 Career

-He is Professor of Classics in the Modern World at New York University, Honorary Professor in Humanities at the University of Nottingham and an affiliated faculty member in Drama at NYU's Tisch School of the Arts.
+He holds the endowed chair of Professor of Classics in the Modern World at New York University, was Honorary Professor in Humanities at the University of Nottingham and is an affiliated faculty member in Drama at NYU's Tisch School of the Arts.
 He specializes in Greek drama, performance and literature, cognitive theory applied to antiquity and the performance of trauma in antiquity.
-He has also held teaching posts at Princeton University, NYU's Tisch School of the Arts, and USC.
+He has also held teaching posts at Princeton University, NYU's Tisch School of the Arts, and the University of South Carolina, and was a Visiting Scholar at the University of Texas at Austin.
+He has held several academic fellowships including at the University of California San Diego, The Harvard Center for Hellenic Studies, The Loeb Classical Library Foundation, The Onassis Foundation, and the TBL Webster Fellowship at the Institute for Classical Studies at the University of London.

+Meineck has translated and published several Greek dramas including Aeschylus' Oresteia, Sophocles' Philoctetes, Oedipus at Colonus, Oedipus Tyrannus (with Paul Woodruff), and Ajax, Euripides' Trojan Women, and Herakles and Aristophanes' Clouds, Wasps, Birds and Frogs.
+He has also adapted the opera libretto for Cherubini's Medee performed at Carnegie Hall and wrote and directed a new stage adaptation of Joseph Heller's Catch-22.
+He was a consultant on the film I Am Legend and several other movie projects.
+Other stage adaptations or co-adaptations include Frankenstein, The Odyssey, The Man Who Would Be King, A Female Philoctetes, and The Canterbury Tales..
+He has published several books and chapters/articles on ancient performance, cognitive theory applied to antiquity and Greek literature.
+In 2026 he published a popular book with William Morrow/Harper Collins, Tony Stark Odysseus and the Myths Behind Marvel: Ancient Heroes in the Modern World, which was a National Bestseller.